If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘Why are you still trying to get stronger?’
 Salazar fixed Harry with a searching look.
 ‘What’s the point?’

 ‘I need to be more powerful.’
 Harry raised an eyebrow at Salazar.
 ‘There’re still some things I can do in the next year.
 I don’t want to vanish when I die.
 I don’t want to disappear.’

 ‘For someone so set on dying, you seem remarkably reluctant to accept what it is.’
 Salazar stroked his chin.
 ‘To die is to become nothing.
 Your parents sacrificed their lives for you.
 You will always remember them, but they’re gone.
 They don’t know you love them.
 They can’t know.
 They’re nothing.’

 ‘I do not want to die!’
 Harry clenched his teeth.
-Cold flooded his veins, then ebbed into the numb, hollow void gnawing at his heart.
+Cold rage flooded his veins and ebbed into the numb, hollow void gnawing at his heart.
 ‘I want to live.
 I want my dreams.
 I want my hope.
-I want my life.
-I just can’t have it.’
+I want my wishes to come true.
+But I can’t.’

 ‘Why not?’
 Salazar tickled the chin of his snake.
 ‘What is less valuable about your life than the one you’d have to trade for it?
 You’re my heir, an exceptional wizard, and no average murderer or criminal could ever do more for the world than you will if you live.’

 ‘It’s not about that.
 I know I’m more likely to do good things for the world than someone like Peter Pettigrew—’